liuguangxi/fractusist/README.md

 - Generate fractals using [L-system](https://en.wikipedia.org/wiki/L-system).
 The grammar, number of iterations, drawing styles, etc. could be customized.
 - Over 30 preset parameters are provided for the L-system to facilitate the drawing of fractals.
-- Generate fractals using iterative methods, including Fibonacci word fractals.
+- Generate fractals using iterative methods, including Fibonacci word fractal and Z-order curve.
-- Generate fractals using recursive methods, including various fractal trees.
+- Generate fractals using recursive methods, including various fractal trees and Sierpiński carpet.
 - Generate parametric curves, such as spirographs and Lissajous curves.